hybridgroup/gobot/platforms/beaglebone/README.md

 ### Updating your board to the latest OS

-We recommend updating your BeagleBone to the latest Debian OS.
+We recommend using your BeagleBone with the latest Debian OS.
 It is very easy to do this using the Etcher (https://etcher.io/) utility program.

 First, download the latest BeagleBone OS from http://beagleboard.org/latest-images